 How to choose a mail forwarding service, and what you need to become a resident of South Dakota.
-This has been long overdue, I briefly mentioned in my write up about Big Sioux that it cost me a total of $382 to register my vehicles but never explained why, and I never talked about why I went with My Dakota Address for mail forwarding, so here it all is.
+This has been long overdue, I briefly mentioned in my write up about Big Sioux that it cost me a total of $382 to register my vehicles (this was back in 2012) but never explained why, and I never talked about why I went with My Dakota Address for mail forwarding, so here it all is.

-Disclaimer: This information was correct to the best of my knowledge when this post was published in November 2012, but laws and prices change all the time.
+Disclaimer: This information was correct to the best of my knowledge when this post was published in November 2012, but laws and prices (and links) change all the time.
+South Dakota no longer holds quite the cost advantage for becoming a resident as it did in 2012 when I first “moved” here, but it’s still not a bad option.
 If you’ve noticed any discrepancies between what I’ve written below and what you’ve found to be true since then, please let me know so I can update it.
 Thanks.
-Last updated 5/3/16.
+Last updated 8/15/17.

 Many full-time RVers choose South Dakota for their domicile state, and I’ve discussed the reasons before.
-No state income tax, only a 3% sales tax on vehicle and RV purchases, a base state sales tax of 4% (although in the Madison and Sioux Falls area they add 2% onto that), and because it’s easy to become a resident.
-Their vehicle registration fees went up in July 2011, but are still reasonable – cheaper than South Carolina and Wisconsin were anyway.
+No state income tax, only a 4% sales tax (although some counties add onto that), and because it’s easy to become a resident.
+Their vehicle registration fees went up again in April 2015, but are still reasonable – cheaper than South Carolina and Wisconsin were anyway.

 Choosing a mail forwarding service in South Dakota opens up the door for you to become a resident there, but there are two things you need to do at a minimum on top of this: get a SD driver’s license, and register your vehicles.
 Though, as I’ve explained before the more things you can do to make the state look like your true residency, the better.
 But what I’m going to be focusing on here is how to get vehicle registration and driver’s license taken care of.
 First though, mail forwarding.